-Countries closer to the Earth's equator (zero degrees latitude) experience warmer temperatures year-round in comparison to countries farther north or south of the equator.
-Countries that are further north in the Northern Hemisphere or south in the Southern Hemisphere generally experience four seasons and a wide range of temperatures, including significantly colder temperatures in the winter.
-There are several factors that influence this.
+Countries closer to the Earth's equator (zero degrees latitude) experience warmer temperatures year-round compared to countries farther north or south of the equator.
+Countries that are further north in the Northern Hemisphere or south in the Southern Hemisphere experience four seasons and a wide range of temperatures, including significantly colder temperatures in the winter.
+Several factors influence this.

-Because of the Earth's tilt on its axis, the poles receive the sun's rays at a slanted angle and the rays are spread over a much larger area.
-The equator, however, receives the rays more directly over a smaller area, making the rays more concentrated.
+Because of the Earth's tilt on its axis, the poles receive the sun's rays at a slanted angle, and the beams spread over a much larger area.
+However, the equator receives the rays more directly over a smaller area, making the rays more concentrated.

-Other factors that are less significant but still contribute to hotter temperatures at the equator are the absorption and scattering of sunshine when passing through the atmosphere and reflection by the Earth's surface.
+Other factors that are less significant but still contribute to the equator's hotter temperatures are the absorption and scattering of sunshine when passing through the atmosphere and reflection by the Earth's surface.
 Higher latitudes have more air molecules and particles, resulting in greater absorption and less solar energy reaching the surface.
 Reflected energy from the sun bounces back and does not warm the Earth.
-The amount of rays reflected depends on the surface and snow reflects much of the sun's energy, causing the already cold regions of the world to remain cold.
-Regions around the equator absorb a lot of the sun's rays leading to warmer conditions.
+The amount of rays reflected depends on the surface, and snow reflects much of the sun's energy, causing the world's already cold regions to remain cold.
+Areas around the equator absorb a lot of the sun's rays leading to warmer conditions.

 The ten hottest countries in the world are: